Running a Polkadot Node

 With your environment prepared, it's time to launch your node.
 Here are the three most common methods, each with its own advantages.

-This method ensures you are running the latest, most secure code directly from the official repository.
-It gives you maximum control over the build process.
+This method ensures you are running the latest, most secure code directly from the official repository and gives you maximum control over the build process.

 git clone https://github.com/paritytech/polkadot-sdk.git